 Use the Trims Adjustment buttons to temporarily adjust the levels on specific sets of speakers.
-The Surround buttons act equally on all surround channels currently configured; the Height buttons act equally on all height channels currently configured.

 Note: These Trims are used to make temporary adjustments to speaker levels; for example, to adjust the levels for a particular movie or disc.
-Since these settings are intended to be temporary, they are NOT retained when you switch Inputs or change Speaker Presets, and they are NOT retained when the RMC-1 is restarted.
+Since these settings are intended to be temporary, they are NOT retained when you switch Inputs or change Speaker Presets, and they are NOT retained when the XMC-1 is restarted.
 To make changes to speaker levels which will be retained, use the Levels settings in the Speakers Preset section of the Setup Menu.